nicm42/100-days-of-code-v2/log 2.md

 I did today's Scrimba Weekly Web Dev challenge.
 I'm really liking these for getting me practising some JS and CSS, however far I want to go with it.
 This one took me a little while to get my head round, but once I did it was fun.

 **Day 6: 19th November 2020**
-I cauvght up with a few of the videos on my watch list.
+I caught up with a few of the videos on my watch list.
 I learnt about big O notation, which I've seen and vaguely read about but didn't get.
 I do now!
 And also watched one with a designer improving one section of a website.
 It's amazing how he makes it look so amazing.
 I'm hoping if I watch enough of those I'll remember some of the techniques and work out for myself how to make things go from looking good to looking amazing.

 **Day 7: 20th November 2020**
 I started working on getting the accordion positioning and sizing to match up with the design.
 Mobile didn't take very long, but desktop is more of a pain and I'm not sure why.
 So I'm leaving it to come back to and hopefully it'll be obvious.